Culture · 5 min read

 3. Ensure opportunities

-We recognize career growth looks different to different folks at FullStory, and we want to create a development culture that fuels all types of growth.
+We recognize career growth looks different to different folks at Fullstory, and we want to create a development culture that fuels all types of growth.
 Some want to become more specialized in their role, others desire cross-functional project work, and some wish to move from an Individual Contributor to a Manager role.
 With this in mind, we work hard to hire managers internally when possible.

 We’ve adopted a process where manager roles are posted internally first.
-This strategy is intended to help internally grown managers apply first and, therefore, reduce ramp time, reduce attrition, and support development opportunities at FullStory.
+This strategy is intended to help internally grown managers apply first and, therefore, reduce ramp time, reduce attrition, and support development opportunities at Fullstory.
 We’ve invested in a transparent internal jobs board and transfer program to promote internal promotions.
 Our People Partners (HR Business Partners) and recruiting team frequently meet with Individual Contributors to answer questions on open manager roles, provide clarity, and support hiring internally whenever we can.
 There’s something special about celebrations we see in Slack, LinkedIn, and on team meetings when a FullStorian moves into a new manager role.

 In closing

 Managers are key to organizational success, employee engagement, and overall job satisfaction.
-At FullStory, we believe in, invest in, and create opportunities for our managers.
+At Fullstory, we believe in, invest in, and create opportunities for our managers.

 Our Manager Development Program reflects this belief, as we do what we can to set these individuals up for success.
 Betting on these FullStorians has been one of the best and most rewarding investments the company has made.

-About the author
+author

-Our team of data and user experience experts share tips and best practices.
+Our team of data and user experience experts shares tips and best practices.
+We are committed to introducing our audience to important topics surrounding analytics, behavioral data, user experience, product development, culture, engineering and more.